On sustainability in the performing arts

 Where did this fabric come from, who made it, and where will it go when I no longer need it?

-We need to change, make a transition to production methods where sustainability is an inevitable factor to consider - alongside economy and timeframes - when envisioning, planning and designing productions.
-There is no alternative.
+We need to make a change in our production methods, where sustainability is an inevitable factor to consider - alongside economy and timeframes - when envisioning, planning and designing productions.

 "This is a positive development.
 To resist change and refuse adaptation to sustainable methods and materials is not an alternative.
 We don’t need to agree on the scale of risks that climate change will pose, but we can agree to trust the science behind recent predictions and to take these seriously.
 We can, both as individual practitioners and within our organisations, increase awareness and define clear goals.
 Work towards a climate-friendly transition should take place on four planes simultaneously: individual, institutional, educational, and political.
 We need to do this now, to meet the demands of the future while we still can make a difference."